anspiteri/Chess/README.md

 # Chess

-This is a chess game made within the processing library in java 8.
+This is a chess game made within the processing library in Java 8.
 It was orignally specified for an assignment but is now being worked on for my own personal learning.

 ## Features